Insomniacs After School (film): Production

 In January 2022, it was announced that the manga will be receiving an anime and live-action adaptation.
 The film was planned and produced by United Productions.
 Chihiro Ikeda was in charge of the directing, while Izumi Takahashi and Chihiro Ikeda was in charge of the screenplay.

 The movie was filmed in various locations in Noto Peninsula such Nanao City, the Ishikawa Prefectural Nanao High School, and Mawaki Site.

 Release

-The film was released on June 26, 2023, and later was selected by Fantasia Film Festival, to be presented at the 2023 edition.
+The film was released on June 26, 2023, and later selected by Fantasia Film Festival to be presented at the 2023 edition.